wp-plugins/wp-admin-microblog/readme.txt

 == Screenshots ==

-1. Screenshot The interface
+1. The interface
+2. The dashboard widget

 == Frequently Asked Questions ==

-= How I can send a message as e-mail notification? = If you will send your message as an e-mail to any user, so write @username (example: @admin).
+= How can I send a message as e-mail notification? = If you will send your message via e-mail to any user, so write @username (example: @admin).

 = Can I add tags directly with a '#' before the tag ? = No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 0.6.0 =
+* New: Dashboard widget
 = 0.5.3 =
-* Bugfix: Fixed a problem with <br /> tags, when editing messages
+* Bugfix: Fixed a problem with `<br />` tags, when editing messages
 * Bugfix: Fixed some security vulnerabilities (SQL injections)
 * Bugfix: Prevent sending of clean messages
 = 0.5.2 =